lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

 ip link set br1 up
 ifconfig br1 hw ether ee:ee:ee:ee:ee:50
 ```
-You need to specify the mac address, otherwise the mac address will become the latest every time you create a new tap, affecting network interaction.
+You need to specify the MAC address, otherwise the MAC address will become the latest every time you create a new tap, affecting network interaction.
 ```shell
 ifconfig br1 10.0.2.1 netmask 255.0.0.0 up
 ```
-**3. Modify websocket client**
+**3. Modifying the websocket client**

 The code is at: jslinux-tap/js/network-websockets.js
 Modify the WebSocket server in to the newly created websocket service

+**4. Launching seperate chrome tabs**

-**4. Start two chrome pages**, be careful not to be in the same tab
+Be careful not to be in the same tab
 Enter the command cat /dev/clipboard |sh in jslinux
 Here, the tap device is established inside jslinux and the websocket of network-websockets.js is called for interaction through serial2 of PCEmulator.js.
 Tap device creation in jslinux: